Crypto License in Estonia

 On 27.11.2017, Estonia enacted the Anti-Money Laundering and Terrorist Financing Prevention Act (RahaPTS) based on Directive 2015/849 of the European Parliament and the EU Council.
 Under the above-mentioned legislative act, the definition of “virtual assets” was introduced:

-- Virtual currency/asset is a form of a digital asset that can be traded, stored, transferred, and accepted as payment by individuals and legal entities even though it is not a monetary or legal tender of any state.
+- virtual currency or virtual asset is a form of a digital asset that can be traded, stored, transferred, and accepted as payment by individuals and legal entities even though it is not a monetary or legal tender of any state.

 According to the definition stated above, cryptocurrencies and various tokens (security tokens, asset-backed tokens, some utility tokens, and unique non-fungible tokens) can be classified as virtual assets.